Thank you for your interest in the DPT Program. The 2018-2019 PTCAS application cycle is now open.

 - two letters of recommendation (using the form provided by PTCAS) from faculty, academic advisors, physical therapists, or employers addressing the applicant’s ability, motivation, and interest in pursuing graduate studies in physical therapy; and

-- official scores from the Graduate Record Exam (GRE).
+- official scores from the Graduate Record Exam (GRE) submitted through the PTCAS application.

 The Physical Therapy Program’s Admissions Committee reviews all applications.
 Initial evaluation of applicants includes assessment of overall GPA, prerequisite science GPA, GRE scores, applicant’s written statement, community activities, and recommendations.